-On average, Greek Yogurt has double the amount of protein than traditional yogurt.
+On average, Greek Yogurt has double the amount of protein as traditional yogurt.
 Think 20g vs 10g!
-The added protein will not only help rebuild your muscles and keep your body functioning at top capacity, but it keeps you feel fuller, longer.
+The added protein will not only help rebuild your muscles and keep your body functioning at top capacity, but it keeps you feeling fuller, longer.

 Not sure what to look for when you go to the grocery store?
 Here are a few things to think about:

 - We always try to buy organic dairy.

 - NEVER buy flavored yogurts.
 They typically have added sugars and more ingredients than just fruit.
 If you can find one that ONLY has fruit, go for it, but we are yet to find one!